Orange County’s State Historical Landmarks

 Notes: The debate is whether the baptisms took place in what is now Orange County or San Diego County?
 As far back as the 1920s, Orange County historians Terry Stephenson, Will McPherson, and Don Meadows explored the area, and concluded the actual village site was well within Orange County (Santa Ana Register, Aug.
 1-2, 1929).
 But in 1956, when the San Clemente Chamber of Commerce applied for landmark status, the identified the spring with the village site.
 “The exact location of the baptism ceremony … is Aguage de la Piedra, a rock spring situated beside the dry bank of Los Cristianitos creek.
 This little oasis is in the middle of a dry countryside and many native California plants are growing here.
 This is the site of an old Indian camping ground, and there are numerous evidences that such was the case; charred rocks from campfires, discovery of artifacts and other methods.”
 “Principal authentication” of the site came from Marco F. Forster, along with “other old time residents” of the area.

 Stephenson and his companions certainly did the better research – both in the field and in the documents – and found evidence of another village site further up the canyon from the spring.
-A modern reconnaissance, armed with the complete translation of the Crespí diary might yield a few more clues – or it might not.
+Orange County historian Jim Sleeper also placed the baptism site in Orange County, though further south in the canyon.